CEREBRUS-MAXIMUS/Surfer-Data/README.md

 For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md), [Helper Functions Documentation](docs/HELPER_FUNCTIONS.md), and [Guide to Adding New Platforms](docs/ADD_PLATFORMS.md).

+See the [open issues](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data/issues) for a full list of proposed features (and known issues).

 ## About The Project

 Surfer is the world's first digital footprint exporter, designed to centralize all your personal data from various online platforms into a single folder.